gchumillas/eslint-plugin-mutate/README.md

 # eslint-plugin-mutate

 ESLint plugin to enforce mutation awareness in JavaScript by requiring the `mut` prefix for parameters that are mutated within functions.
+The goal is to make code more explicit about side effects and encourage immutable programming patterns.

 ## Why use this plugin?